 And finally, employers should communicate to their employees that performance reviews are an opportunity to progress toward promotion and a possible pay raise.

 2. Demonstrate that performance reviews lead to real change

-If employees don’t believe that performance reviews can lead to meaningful change – either for them individually or for the organization – they are likely to go into them with a pessimistic, obligatory, or even confrontational attitude.
-If you communicate a process as mandatory, yet nothing improves as a result of it, employees will feel cheated, or at the very least, that the annual exercise is a waste of time.
+If employees don’t believe that performance reviews can lead to meaningful change – either for them individually or for the organization – they are likely to go into them with a pessimistic, obligatory, or even aggressive attitude.
+If you communicate a process as mandatory, yet nothing improves, employees will feel cheated, or at the very least, that the annual exercise wastes time.

-When outlining the power and purpose of performance reviews, you have to stress that the manager’s role is also that of a listener, not just someone who delivers feedback and seeks correction.
+When outlining the power and purpose of performance reviews, you must stress that the manager’s role is also that of a listener, not just someone who delivers feedback and seeks correction.

 - Issues of bias – whether conscious or unconscious

 - Whether their work is recognized when done well

 - How the employee can grow to fulfill their own goals and better serve the company